 Max has particular expertise working with couples impacted by sex addiction, drug or alcohol problems, and adult children of alcoholics.
-This expertise comes not just from his 30+ years as a therapist, but his own personal journey.
+He has over 30 years of expertise as a therapist.
+He not only understands how to reach people struggling with addictions, but how to deepen emotional connections once a person is clean and sober.

 Marisa has an truly irresistible personality.
 She has found her calling in helping relationships impacted by anxiety and depression.
 She writes:

 "Couples often feel despair, anger, and stuck, unable to contemplate a happier future...I love the challenge when I encounter a giant wall of negativity, doom and gloom in a client and have to find a way to engage him/her in the work. "

-Having worked for the famous Harlene Anderson of the Narrative Therapy tradition, she brings an ability to say things that "aren't fun" to people in a gentle way.
+Having trained with the famous Harlene Anderson of the Narrative Therapy tradition, she brings an ability to say things that "aren't fun" to people in a gentle way.
 She grows fruits and herbs on her property with her husband and children and exercises religiously.